getredash/website/src/pages/kb/user-guide/integrations-and-api/slack-bot-posting-visualizations-to-slack.md

 slug: slack-bot-posting-visualizations-to-slack
 ---

+{% callout danger %}
+The Redash Slackbot is now deprecated.
+{% endcallout %}
 ## What Can you do with The Slack Bot

 **Search for Queries (Use the `/redash` slash command to search for Redash queries to add to the conversation.**